 Private Fees

-From 1st July 2022 all Non-NHS requests will be received by the Patient Services Coordinator team.
-Your request will assessed before being sent to MediData to be processed and completed.
-You can submit your request by visiting any of our surgeries or email three.chequers@nhs.net to complete a consent and request form.
+Once you have submitted your request for Non-NHS work you will be asked to complete a consent form.
 We take patient confidentiality very seriously, therefore we will not proceed with any requests from patients or third parties unless we have received a complete consent form.

-If you wish to speak to a member of the MediData team regarding your medical report or any concerns you may have regarding your data, please contact the MediData directly on:
+If you would like to speak to a member of the Lalu team regarding your medical report or have any questions about how your data is being processed, please contact Lalu directly:

 Private Charges – Why do GPs charge fees?
 Your questions answered.